ivnsch/clojushop/README.md

-Better documentation will follow soon!
+More documentation will follow soon!